Greece in the Eurovision Song Contest 1997: At Eurovision

-Heading into the final of the contest, RTÉ reported that bookmakers ranked the entry 24th out of the 25 entries.
 Marianna Zorba performed 17th on the night of the contest, following Sweden and preceding Malta.
 At the close of voting, she had received 39 points, placing joint 12th in a field of 25.

 The Greek jury awarded its 12 points to Cyprus.
-The members of the Greek jury included Fotini Dourou, Andreas Hatziapostolou, Litsa Sakellariou, Petri Salpea, Giorgos Vrouvas, Thomas Bakalakos, Evangelos Alexandropoulos, Grigoris Lambrianidis, Loukas Anapliotis, Natalia Giakoumi, Pelagia Gialitaki, Maria Grigoriou, Katerina Kalohereti, Hrisostomos Kontakiotis, Nikolaos Lenos and Maria Sipsa.
+The members of the Greek jury included Fotini Dourou, Andreas Hatziapostolou, Litsa Sakellariou, Petri Salpea, Giorgos Vrouvas, Thomas Bakalakos, Evangelos Alexandropoulos, Grigoris Lambrianidis, Loukas Anapliotis, Natalia Giakoumi, Pelagia Gialitaki, Maria Grigoriou, Katerina Kalohereti, Hrisostomos Kontakiotis, Nikolaos Lenos, and Maria Sipsa.